minghaotao/Power-automate/README.md

    =IMPORTRANGE("your sheet url","Sheet1!A:H")

   b.
 Then we public the Google sheet so everyone can download as csv file from the sheet url

+ 2. Develop the Python script to pull the data from the Google sheet URL every week - please see the extension.py

+ 3. Set up the auto run by using Crontab - https://crontab.guru/#0_6_*_*_1